 Crabbing at Mudeford Quay

-One of the best days out in Dorset for kids is a crabbing trip at Mudeford Quay.
-Mudeford is a small village, at one side of Christchurch Harbour.
+One of the best days out in Dorset for kids is crab fishing (crabbing) at Mudeford Quay.
+Mudeford is a small ex-fishing village, in the East of Christchurch Harbour.
+It is ideal for crabbing as the quay has water on both sides.

 Our children love crabbing here and think it is one of the top things to do in Dorset.
 You don’t need much equipment, other than a crabbing line, a bucket and bait.
-If you don’t already have this, you can get it fairly cheap at the end of the Quay.
+If you don’t have your own, you can buy it at the quay.

-Quite honesty, it’s easy to catch the crabs (though usually I am just the chief bucket holder).
-The skill lays in keeping them on your line long enough to reach the bucket.
+Quite honesty, it’s really easy to catch the crabs (though usually I am just the chief bucket holder).
+The skill lies in keeping them on your line long enough to reach the bucket.

 At the end of the trip, all crabs are released down the slipway in a fabulous crab race.
-This is actually my favourite part, though I do wonder how often a day each crab is caught!
+This is actually my favourite part, though I suspect each crab is probably caught more than once in a day!

 Take the ferry to Hengistbury Head

 There is an easy, picturesque trail to the Hengistbury Head Visitors Centre.
-Along the route you can have a nose at the 344 beach huts and ponder if they are worth their record-breaking price tags.
+Look out for the 344 beach huts, the most expensive in England.

-When you get to the Visitors’ Centre, it’s worth stopping for a cuppa or ice cream.
-If you are interested, there are lots of interactive displays about the local area too.
+When you get to the Visitors’ Centre, you can stop for refreshments or ice cream.
+Inside the centre, you’ll find interactive displays about the local area.

 Durdle Door is probably Dorset’s most iconic landmark.
 And is certainly the most photographed!
 It is a limestone arch, which has been naturally formed by waves over many years.
 Moreover, the coastline has such geological importance that it became England’s first natural World Heritage Site in 2001.